RobinBressan/ex-machina/README.md

 You must pass a config object to the state machine factory.
 It describes all available transitions.
 In the above example, when `state1` is ended, if the given callback for `state2` returns `true`, the `state2` will be activated.
 The payload is the value returned by the state which is `state1` here.

-*Note: Only one state can be activated at the same time*
+*Note: Only one state can be activated at the same time.*

 ### Add a state